bknopp71/CS5040_HW4/code_file/README.md

 3. ***machine_learning_models.ipynb***

-This notebook applies transformer and CNN models to classify mineral images as silver or non-silver, using balanced datasets, preprocessing, model fine-tuning, and evaluation with standard metrics and threshold optimization .
+This notebook applies five machine learning models, including two transformers and three CNNs, to classify mineral images as silver or non-silver.
+It uses balanced datasets with preprocessing.
+All models are evaluated using standard machine learning metrics, with threshold optimization applied to maximize recall for the silver class.

 4. ***metadata.ipynb***